cyrildewit/eloquent-viewable/README.md

 });
 ```

 This method is perfectly fine for the example where we are counting the views statically.
 But what about dynamic views counts?
 For example: `views($post)->period(Period::subDays(3))->count();`.
 The `subDays` method uses `Carbon::now()` as starting point.
 In this case we can't generalize the since datetime to a string, because `Carbon::now()` will always be different!
 To be able to do this, we need to know if the period is static of dynamic.

-This is also a reason why the `Period` class exists.
+Thanks to the `Period` class that comes with this package we can know if it's static of dynamic, because it has the `hasFixedDateTimes()` method that returns a boolean value.
+You're know able to properly generalize the dates.

-Of course, there are solutions to prevent this issue from occurring.
-Luckily this package provides an easy way of handling this.
+Now of course, you can wrap all these methods with your solution, but luckily this package provides an easy way of handling this.
 You can simply add the `cache()` method on the chain.

 Examples: